 Olin (OLN) Outpaces Stock Market Gains: What You Should Know

-Heading into today, shares of the chlor-alkali and ammunition producer'had lost 2.37% over the past month, outpacing the Basic Materials sector's loss of 4.41% and lagging the S&P 500's gain of 2.17% in that time.
+Heading into today, shares of the chlor-alkali and ammunition producer'had lost 9.34% over the past month, lagging the Basic Materials sector's loss of 4.91% and the S&P 500's gain of 2.16% in that time.

-OLN will be looking to display strength as it nears its next earnings release.
-The company is expected to report EPS of $1.36, up 315.87% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $2.02 billion, up 62.47% from the prior-year quarter.
+OLN will be looking to display strength as it nears its next earnings release, which is expected to be July 27, 2021.
+On that day, OLN is projected to report earnings of $1.36 per share, which would represent year-over-year growth of 315.87%.
+Our most recent consensus estimate is calling for quarterly revenue of $2.02 billion, up 62.47% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $5.49 per share and revenue of $7.88 billion.
-These totals would mark changes of +506.67% and +36.84%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $5.49 per share and revenue of $7.88 billion, which would represent changes of +506.67% and +36.84%, respectively, from the prior year.

-It is also important to note the recent changes to analyst estimates for OLN.
+Investors might also notice recent changes to analyst estimates for OLN.
 These revisions typically reflect the latest short-term business trends, which can change frequently.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.92% higher.
-OLN is currently a Zacks Rank #1 (Strong Buy).
+Within the past 30 days, our consensus EPS projection has moved 0.92% higher.
+OLN is currently sporting a Zacks Rank of #1 (Strong Buy).

-Digging into valuation, OLN currently has a Forward P/E ratio of 8.5.
-Its industry sports an average Forward P/E of 14.49, so we one might conclude that OLN is trading at a discount comparatively.
+In terms of valuation, OLN is currently trading at a Forward P/E ratio of 8.42.
+This valuation marks a discount compared to its industry's average Forward P/E of 14.44.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.